-If you are organising an event whether online or in person, please visit the event planning page or let Mary Dobson Smith know at mary@probonoweek.org.uk
+If you are organising an event whether online or in person, please let us know via info@probonoweek.org.uk

 Check out our event ideas and tips page for suggestions of what to do and to see the full list of all events that took place in previous years.